vidispine/hull/hull/doc/transformations.md

 #### __Produces__

-The value of the referenced key within `values.yaml`
+The value of the referenced key within `values.yaml`.

 #### __Description__

 Provides an easy to use shortcut to simply get the string value of a field in `values.yaml`.
+This is supported for referenced values of string, integer or boolean type.
+Getting array and dictionary values is not supported as of now.
 For more complex get operations use the `hull.util.transformation.tpl` transformation to format the result.

 #### __Short Form Examples__